 Every time you notice that you tend to procrastinate in performing a task, be aware of the trigger, identify the reasons behind your behavior, and it will be easier for you to plan a strategy to overcome it.

 START WITH THE BEST TASK

-There be always less pleasant tasks on the to-do list, which is why will cost you to start with them.
+There be always fewer pleasant tasks on the to-do list, which is why will cost you to start with them.
 This tip is atypical of the usual recommendation.
-In this case start a to-do list with the best task for you, the low hanging fruit task, which you enjoy and not daunting you.
-The beginning is always harder, and the first 10 minutes’ are crucial to start getting focused.
-When you start with the easier task that you enjoy doing it, it will be positive and less overwhelmed to carry on with the rest of the tasks.
+In this case start a to-do list with the best task for you, the low-hanging fruit task, which you enjoy and is not daunting to you.
+The beginning is always harder, and the first 10 minutes are crucial to start getting focused.
+When you start with the easier task that you enjoy doing, it will be positive and less overwhelming to carry on with the rest of the tasks.